firefly-iii/firefly-iii/readme.md

 Of course there are some [contributing guidelines](https://github.com/firefly-iii/firefly-iii/blob/master/.github/CONTRIBUTING.md) and a [code of conduct](https://github.com/firefly-iii/firefly-iii/blob/master/code_of_conduct.md), which I invite you to check out.

-## The end game
+## The goal
 Firefly III should give you **insight** into and **control** over your finances.
 Money should be useful, not scary.
 You should be able to *see* where it is going, to *feel* your expenses and to... wow, I'm going overboard with this aren't I?

 But you get the idea: this is your money.
 These are your expenses.
 Stop them from controlling you.
-I built this tool because I started to dislike it.
-Having it, not having, paying bills, etc. But no more.
+I built this tool because I started to dislike money.
+Having it, not having, paying bills with it, etc. But no more.
 I want to feel "safe", whatever my balance is.
 And I hoop this tool can help.
 I know it helps me.

 ## Contact
 You can contact me at [thegrumpydictator@gmail.com](mailto:thegrumpydictator@gmail.com), you may open an issue or contact me through the various social media pages there are: [reddit](https://www.reddit.com/r/FireflyIII/), [Twitter](https://twitter.com/Firefly_III) and [Facebook](https://www.facebook.com/FireflyIII/).